top of page

 In a time when trust has been shattered and the Church’s credibility deeply wounded, you remind the flock to hope.
 Your lives make Christ visible again.

-Thank you for being who you are—for continuing to serve, to fight for what’s good, to love like Christ.
+Thank you for being who you are.
+Thank you for continuing to serve, to fight for what’s good, to love like Christ.

 You are appreciated.
 You are loved.
 You are needed.